Juvenile idiopathic arthritisJuvenile rheumatoid arthritis (JRA); Juvenile chronic polyarthritis; Still disease; Juvenile spondyloarthritis

-Some children with JRA may need surgery, including joint replacement.
+Some children with JIA may need surgery, including joint replacement.

-Children with only a few affected joints may have long periods withno symptoms.
+Children with only a few affected joints may have no symptoms for a long period.

 In many children, the disease will become inactive and cause very little joint damage.

-- Wearing away or destruction of joints (can occur in patients with more severe JRA)
+- Wearing away or destruction of joints (can occur in people with more severe JIA)